Bob Horn Bandstand Dancers

 Jackie Chirico

-Jackie really had a bad time one day when she tripped over a shoe one of the other girl's lost while dancing and fell right in front of of the TV camera.
-Jackie wants to be a tap dancer.
+Jackie really had a bad time one day when she tripped over a shoe one of the other girl's lost

 Jo Mazzu

-A former co-chair of the "Bandstand Committee", Jo enjoys lstening to listening to new record releases and guessing which ones will be hits..
-One of her "best" picks was "Sh-Boom", a real hit on Bandstand.
+A former co-chair of the "Bandstand Committee", Jo enjoys lstening to listening to new record releases and guessing which ones

 Joe Tete

-Joe is looking towards a career in aeronuatical engineering, with eyes on Villanova or Drexel as the college of choice.
-Meanwhile he keeps in practice by helping to keep auto engines in tip-top shape.
+Joe is looking towards a career in aeronuatical engineering, with eyes on Villanova or Drexel

 Adam Valleriani

-Like Bobbie Miluzzo, West Catholic High School's Adam Valleriani is on the Latin American dance kick,
+Like Bobbie Miluzzo, West Catholic High

-taking lessons in mambo, tango, and rhumba.
+School's Adam Valleriani is on the Latin American dance kick, taking lessons in mambo, tango, and rhumba.

 Peggy Scaloti

-can shot a camera at.
-Peggy, lists dance as he #1 hobby, Among the
+Active in more fan clubs than you can shot a camera at.
+Peggy, lists dance as he #1 hobby, Among the fan clubs she belongs to are Johnnie Ray, the Four Coins, Johnie Desmond,

-DeNoble and the Four Aces,
+Bandstand's Tom DeNoble and the Four Aces,

 Pete Capobianco

-Pete has a memory of the time he shared the stage with Audrey and
+Pete has a memory of the time he shared the

-When he's not "co-starring" with recording artists, Pete spends his
+stage with Audrey and Jane Meadows when they appeared a Bandstand guest appearance.
+When he's not "co-starring" with recording artists, Pete spends his spare time jitterbugging,

 Ronnie Kingsdorf

-If anyone one is interested in joining the Gloria Mann fan club, Ronnie is
+If anyone one is interested in joining the Gloria Mann fan club, Ronnie is the boy to see.
+Besides boasting his favorite recording star, Ronnie is

 active in P.A.L.
 Boxing.

-Rosalie Beltrante
+Rosemary Beltrante

-As the winner of the Slow Dance Contest, Southwestern High School Rosalie won a lovely evening ensemble. including gown, stole and jewelry courtesy of Seventeen Magazine.
+As the winner of the slow dance Contest Southwestern High School Rosalie won a lovely evening ensemble. including gown, stole and jewelry courtesy of Seventeen Magazine.

 Lucille Napoli

 Linda is Hallahan High School's graceful ballerina.
-Bent on a show business carreer, Lucille sings and dances professionally, and has performed at the Varsity Club, Willow Grove and Town Hall.
-She's been studying both dance and singing
+Bent on a show business carreer, Lucille sings and dances professionally, and

-for five years.
+both dance and singing for five years.

 Tom DeNoble